Paint a Cardinal in Acrylics

-Paint a Cardinal in acrylics, an easy, step by step tutorial with free video.
-Beginner friendly lesson that anyone can do.
-Grab your paints and lets paint a cardinal or two!
+Paint a Cardinal in acrylics, an easy, step-by-step tutorial with a free video.
+A beginner-friendly lesson that anyone can do.
+Grab your paints and let’s paint a cardinal or two!

 How to Paint a Cardinal in acrylics.
-Yes you can paint cardinals.
-They make a great design to put on gifts, winter inspired crafts and in canvas paintings.
+Yes, you can paint cardinals.
+They make a great design to put on gifts, winter-inspired crafts, and in acrylic canvas paintings.

 Let’s jump right in. (supply list is at the end of this post)

 Note the first video here is the fast-paced overview.
 The full-length, real-time video is at the end of this post.

 1.Transfer Pattern to the surface using graphite paper. (see all my Basic Painting Supplies here)